 - Learn to accurately interpret slides of tissue samples that have been removed during Mohs surgery

 - Perform a wide breadth of reconstructions, ranging from simple closures to complicated multi-step repairs

 Advantages of Mohs surgery and using an ACMS Mohs surgeon

 Mohs surgery is a highly specialized form of skin cancer surgery.
 Most skin cancers extend under the skin beyond what is seen on the surface.
 Therefore, Mohs surgery has two stages: first all the visible tumor is removed, then while the patient waits, the tissue is processed and carefully examined under the microscope.
 If there is any cancer remaining, another thin margin of skin is removed, from the affected area only, and this is again examined.
 The whole process is repeated until all the cancer has been removed.

-Both Mohs surgeons, Dr. Amy Kim and Dr. Diamondis Papdopoulos at MetroDerm, P.C. in Atlanta, have undergone these required extensive studies and surgery cases to receive the certification of an ACMS Mohs surgeon.
-If you find that you need Mohs surgery for removal of skin cancer, you can rest assured that you are in good hands.
+Because both MetroDerm P.C. surgeons, Dr. Amy Kim and Dr. Diamondis Papdopoulos have received certification as an ACMS Mohs Surgery certified surgeon, if you find that you need Mohs surgery for removal of skin cancer, rest assured you are in good hands.